 This post contains affiliate links, please review our Disclosure Policy.

-Father’s Day is fast approaching, so we are putting a bookish spin on the holiday by sharing some books with father-daughter relationships that are worthy of a read.
-Surprisingly, we have read most of the books on the list and absolutely LOVED the relationships between the fathers and daughters in those books.
-Keep reading to find some books about fathers and daughters to add to your TBR!
+Father’s Day is the perfect opportunity to read more father daughter books.
+We are putting a bookish spin on this underrated holiday by sharing some books about strong father daughter relationships that should already be on your TBR List.
+Surprisingly, we have read most of the books on the list and absolutely LOVED the relationships between the father and daughter in these books.

 During 1930’s Nazi Germany, Liesel begins her love affair with books and words after finding The Gravedigger’s Handbook while burying her brother.
 With the help of her foster father, Liesel learns to read and begins stealing books wherever she finds books, including Nazi book burnings and the library of the mayor’s wife.